-Oversees the Clinical Credentialing department.
+Oversees Clinical Credentialing Services.

 Assures written evidence of compliance with Standards of Practice and accreditation of the educational programs.
 Coordinates the system of risk management and liability insurance and the computerized Student Management System.

 Director of Clinical Outreach and Placement